Search

 What is the additional child tax credit?

-Essentially, the additional child tax credit is a refundable portion of your child tax credit.
+Essentially, the additional child tax credit (ACTC) is a refundable portion of your child tax credit.
 It allows you to receive some or all of the child tax credit amount you couldn't use because it exceeded your overall tax bill.
-On 2023 tax returns, the additional child tax credit can provide refunds up to $1,600 per child.
-For 2024, that amount rises to $1,700.
+For 2025, the refundable ACTC portion is set at $1,700 per child, meaning families who do not owe enough in taxes to use the full child tax credit may still receive up to $1,700 as a tax refund for each qualifying child.

 That's where the additional child tax credit comes in.
-Out of the $6,000 child tax credit you were eligible for, you used $1,000 to reduce your tax bill to zero.
-The remaining $5,000 went unused.
-Claiming the additional child tax credit allows you to receive a portion of that unused amount as a refund—$1,600 per child, totaling $4,800 for all three.
+Out of the $6,600 child tax credit you were eligible for, you used $1,000 to reduce your tax bill to zero.
+The remaining $5,600 went unused.
+Claiming the additional child tax credit allows you to receive a portion of that unused amount as a refund—$1,700 per child, totaling $5,100 for all three.

 How can you plan for peak tax efficiency?